 The print compilation of the current rules and regulations is the Official Compilation of the Rules and Regulations of the State of Georgia located in the Georgia Collection at KFG 35 1967.A23.

-Lexis Advance - Browse Sources > type Georgia in search box.
-Contains current Georgia rules and regulations.
+Lexis Advance - Contains current Georgia rules and regulations.
 Links are also available for Georgia Attorney General Opinions, Georgia Commissioner of Securities Decisions, Georgia Department of Natural Resources Decisions, Georgia Department of Revenue Rules and Regulations, Georgia Department of Banking & Finance Applications Manual, Kissiah's Georgia Workers' Compensation Law, Labor and Employment in Georgia: A Guide to Employment Laws, Regulations & Practices.

 A list of Georgia administrative agencies with contact information is available at Georgia.gov.